MikaAK/deploy_ex/README.md

 - [x] `mix deploy_ex.stop_app` - Stops the systemd service for an app, stops it without shutting down the server
 - [x] `mix deploy_ex.start_app` - Starts the systemd service for an app,
 - [x] `mix deploy_ex.restart_app` - Restarts the systemd service for an app
+- [x] `mix deploy_ex.restart_machine` - Stops and starts the aws instance potentially moving the hardware to a different machine in the cloud
 - [x] `mix terraform.build` - Add the terraform files to project, or rebuilds them
 - [x] `mix terraform.apply` - Applies terraform changes
 - [x] `mix terraform.refresh` - Refreshes terraform state to pull new IPs and sync with AWS